Student Space Gallery Application

 Rules for Submission

-- Completed applications are due to the Student Activities Office on March 26 by 4 pm.
+- Completed applications are due electronically to the Student Activities Office on October 3 by 4:00 pm.

 - All work exhibited in the SSG must belong to the same body of work and be consistent (size, style, medium) with the slides submitted to the jury for review.